 - students, postgraduate students and accompanying teachers who undertake stays for the purpose of study or educational training;

-- representatives of non-profit organizations aged 25 years or less participating in seminars, conferences, sports, cultural or educational events organized by non-profit organizations.
+- representatives of non-profit organizations aged 25 years or less participating in seminars, conferences, sports, cultural or educational events.

-In case the applicant requests the Embassy/Consulate General to mail the passport including the visa back to the applicant.
+In the case, that applicant requests the Embassy/Consulate General to mail the passport including the visa back to the applicant.

 Declaration of Waiver and Hold Harmless

 The Slovak Embassy / Consulate General and its employees, as well as the Slovak Foreign Ministry, is released and held harmless from any and all damage claims resulting from a possible loss or damage of the documents while in custody or during transport.

 All the visa requirements listed above are in accordance with the EU Commission Implementing Decision C (2013) 1725 final establishing the list of supporting documents to be presented by visa applicants in the USA.
 See also http://www.euintheus.org/what-we-do/policy-areas/freedom-security-and-justice/schengen-area/

 Refusal of a visa, annulment and revocation of issued visa

 The reason for refusal is notified using the established refusal form in Slovak language and English language.